 INFO FOR PUPPY BUYERS

-Hopefully this page will answer most of your questions but please let us know if there is anything I haven`t covered here that you would find useful and we will add it.
+Hopefully this page will answer most of your questions but please let us know if there is anything we haven`t covered here that you would find useful and we will add it.

 DOGS NSW MEMBER 210054844 - Kelly Sokolinski

-Please contact Dogs NSW on email to verify my membership.
+Please contact Dogs NSW on email firstname.lastname@example.org to verify my membership.

 We welcome visits to the kennels to view the adults but puppies can`t be viewed or handled until they are vaccinated between six and seven weeks of age.
-Photos of puppies are uploaded to the litters pages on the webiste weekly so you can watch them grow.
+Photos of puppies are sent to buyers weekly so you can watch them grow.

 We do not require a deposit to go on the waiting list but ask that if you decide to get a puppy from another breeder you let us know to take you off our list.
 Deposits are only taken after puppies are born and we can confirm availability.
 Pet puppies are chosen in order of contact after our pick and any show prospects or exports.
 We provide photos and video before pups are vaccinated and available for viewing and also for interstate purchasers who are unable to visit.